Nardianian/skald-reworked/README.md

 executable (for standalone versions) and that the file name "Skald_Manual.pdf" is not changed.

+Todo: -> MIDI Learn system

-Original “TODO” ideas List (marked with an x what has been done here):
+Original “TODO” ideas list (marked with an X what has been done here):

 X   Multiple MIDI channels per dot (color-coded)